matthiasbuecker/geophysics-chiapas-karst-lakes-SE2020/05_SIP_lab/README.md

 | Metzabok | Draga 3 | 17.13405 | 91.63365 | 521 m | 10/14/2019 | Ekman grab |Sediment from residual pond (Charco 3) over deepest point of Metzabok |

 Please note that the altitude measured with handheld GPS devices has a large error.

+## Data and visualization
+The measured electrical resistivity spectra for all six samples are summarized in the *.xlsx* file.
+The two Matlab scripts (*.m* files) are used to create the plots presented in the manuscript.